-Any appeal must be submitted in writing, using the relevant form, to the Head of Student Administration as soon as possible.
+Any appeal must be submitted in writing to the Head of Institutional Effectiveness using the relevant form.
 Only in special circumstances may an appeal be considered more than three weeks after the confirmed results of an examination have been made available to the appellant.
 The written presentation of the case, which the appellant is required to submit, should contain all the relevant arguments on the basis of which the appeal is being made.
-Other than in exceptional circumstances the appellant will not at any point thereafter be permitted to introduce new circumstances into the appeal.